-Florida is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA) and AdventHealth University is an approved SARA institution.
+Florida is a member of the State Authorization Reciprocity Agreement (NC-SARA) and AdventHealth University is an approved SARA institution.
 SARA allows institutions to offer distance education courses and programs to other SARA participating institutions and ensures adherence to national standards for postsecondary distance education.
 We work through the SARA process and with states to ensure that when authorization or licensure of online programs is necessary, required approvals are secured.

 Refer to Student Concern and Grievance Procedure for information about AdventHealth University’s complaint process.

 Professional Licensure Considerations

 The curriculum for several degree programs at AdventHealth University have been designed to meet the licensure/certification requirements in Florida and prepare students to sit for licensure exams in Florida.
 The various licensure boards in each state are responsible for setting requirements for licensure/certification in their state and distance students with intent of returning or moving to any state other than Florida should be aware of the unique requirements for that state.

 If considering an academic program that leads to a professional licensure (example: Nursing), it is recommended students first contact the appropriate licensing agency in their home state prior to starting a program outside their state of residency.
 It is the student’s responsibility to contact the appropriate licensing entity in the student’s home state to confirm whether an AHU program will meet the requirements for licensure in that state.
 Although a program may be available in your resident state, there may be additional obligations required by the institution and AHU has the right to determine if program will be available in state of residence.
 AHU is unable to confirm whether programs meet all the requirements for licensure in any other state besides Florida.